Learning Protocols

 Spend 80% of your practice time on print using Edu SA Hand.
 Fix the bugs in your structure.

-Once the structure is clean, the remaining 20% is just connecting the dots using D'Nealian.
+Once the structure is clean, the remaining 20% is just connecting the dots using a transitional bridge style.
 You will find that "flow" is a natural byproduct of good structure, not something you force.